A photo of Robert J. Hopkin.

 Biography

-Robert J. Hopkin, MD, is an associate professor of clinical pediatrics at Cincinnati Children's Hospital Medical Center within the University of Cincinnati College of Medicine.
-Dr. Hopkin graduated from the University of Nevada Medical School.
-He completed residency and chief residency in pediatrics at the Phoenix Children's Hospital, Maricopa Medical Center Combined Residency Program.
-His training in medical genetics was completed at Cincinnati Children's Hospital Medical Center.
+I am an associate professor of clinical pediatrics at Cincinnati Children's within the University of Cincinnati College of Medicine.
+I graduated from the University of Nevada Medical School and completed my residency and chief residency in pediatrics at the Phoenix Children's Hospital, Maricopa Medical Center Combined Residency Program.
+My training in medical genetics was completed at Cincinnati Children's.

-The majority of Dr. Hopkin's time is spent in caring for patients with genetic disorders.
-He participates in clinics from Fetal Care to Adult Genetics.
-He is also actively involved in education of health care providers regarding the application of genetics for patient care.
-Dr Hopkin has participated in a number of clinical trials and is a member of American College of Medical Genetics Committee on Therapeutics.
-He has participated in natural history studies on Fabry disease, Pompe disease, velocardiofacial syndrome, Pierre Robin sequence, neurofibromatosis type I, and several other genetic conditions.
-The unifying principle in his research interests is application of scientific knowledge to improve outcomes for patients afflicted with genetic disorders.
+I spend the majority of my time caring for patients with genetic disorders, participating in clinics from Fetal Care to Adult Genetics.
+I am also actively involved in educating healthcare providers about the application of genetics in patient care.
+I have participated in numerous clinical trials and am a member of the American College of Medical Genetics Committee on Therapeutics.
+My research interests include natural history studies on Fabry disease, Pompe disease, velocardiofacial syndrome, Pierre Robin sequence, neurofibromatosis type I, and several other genetic conditions.
+The unifying principle in my research is the application of scientific knowledge to improve outcomes for patients with genetic disorders.

 MD: University of Nevada Medical School, Reno, NV, 1990.